codsen/codsen/packages/ranges-apply/readme.md

 console.log('>>>' + someString.slice(sliceFrom, sliceTo) + '<<<') // <--- make sure what you see is exactly what you want deleted/replaced or the place where it starts is exactly where you want string inserted
 ```

-Now that you have "from" index, `sliceFrom` and "to" index `sliceTo`, put them into an array and push them into another array.
+Now that you have "from" index, `sliceFrom` and "to" index `sliceTo`, put them into an array and push them into another array, `rangesArray`.
 You can push many such "from"-"to" arrays into it.

 For replacement, set the new value as a third element in the ranges array: `[sliceFrom, sliceTo, replaceWith]`

 That's it.
 Feed that array of ranges into this package, together with your source string and your deletion/replacement will be done for you.

-PSST.
-Check out [string-slices-array-push](https://github.com/codsen/string-slices-array-push) which helps to manage the slices array.
+**PSST.** Check out [string-slices-array-push](https://github.com/codsen/string-slices-array-push) which helps to manage the `rangesArray`.
 It has methods to add and retrieve the slices.
 Also, it helps in cases where slices overlap or new ones are behind previous ones.

 ## API